GoSuda

 First, let us examine some of the added features.

-Before examining new functions, we will briefly understand the structure of existing functions through the Destroy function on line 1017 of tk.go.
+Before examining the new functions, let us briefly understand the structure of the existing functions through the Destroy function on line 1017 of tk.go.

 1func Destroy(options ...Opt) {